shayla-develops-webs/codecamp-projects/README.md

 - 📬 **Connect with me**: [LinkedIn](https://www.linkedin.com/in/shaylamrodgers/)| [Email](mailto:shaylamrodgers@gmail.com)
 ---

 Thanks for stopping by!
-If you’re learning too, feel free to connect—we grow better together 🌱
+If you’re learning too, feel free to connect we grow better together 🌱